AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Previously, proof email addresses contained your organization's subdomain.
 For example, notifications@[company domain].my.workfront.com

-Now, proofiing email addresses no longer contain an [!UICONTROL organization] subdomain.
+Now, proofiing email addresses no longer contain an organization subdomain.
 All proof email notifications will come from the following address: notification@my.workfront.com

 As a result, we recommend you take the following actions if you haven't already: